karam94/git-football-transfers/7 - Merging and merge conflicts/README.md

 Pretend you are Alice.
 Create your new feature branch `git checkout -b Alice` and your current branch should automatically switch.
 If not, use `git switch Alice`.

-Add Pogba to `ManchesterCity.txt` and stage and commit your changes using `git add .` followed by `git commit -m "Add Pogba to Manchester City"`.
+Add Pogba to `ManchesterCity.txt`, stage and commit your changes using `git add .` followed by `git commit -m "Add Pogba to Manchester City"`.

 Now pretend you are Bob.
 Switch back to the master branch using `git switch master`.
-Create your new feature branch `git checkout -b Bob` and your current branch should automatically switch.
+Create your new feature branch based off master using `git checkout -b Bob`.
+Again, your current branch should automatically switch.
 If not, use `git switch Bob`.

 Add Lewandowski to `ManchesterCity.txt` - notice Pogba is no longer in the file here, as Bob's branch is based on the master branch - and as before, `git add .` followed by `git commit -m "Add Lewandowski to Manchester City"`.

-You are now Alice again and now want to integrate your changes in to the master branch by merging your Alice branch in to master.
+You are now Alice again and now want to integrate your changes (Alice branch) in to the master branch by merging your Alice branch in to master.

 Switch back to the master branch using `git checkout master` and now run `git merge Alice`.
 This should merge successfully.
 You can confirm this by seeing if Pogba is in `ManchesterCity.txt` on your master branch.
 You can delete Alice's branch which is now obsolete as it has now been merged in using `git branch -d Alice`.